luanglopes/my-node-ts-api-seed/README.md

 ## Setup

 Don't forget to update the config files.
-To help you, here is a checklist that you can follow to starting building your API.
+To help you, here is a checklist that you can follow to start building your API.

 - [ ] Update `package.json` file with your project info
 - [ ] Update `ormconfig.example.json` file with your database config and credentials